 In X-Men: Days of Future Past, the Bad Future has gotten to the point of mutants and mutant sympathizers and potentials being rounded up and herded into internment camps in a scene very obviously based on the Holocaust, exactly the type of thing Magneto believed would happen.

 In Logan, the humans have found a way to stop future mutants from being naturally born by neutralizing the X-gene in the human population with GMO food.

 This likely would have happened in the solo Gambit movie, with the title character having been Darrin'd from Taylor Kitsch, who previously portrayed the character in X-Men Origins: Wolverine, to Channing Tatum as he looks and sounds nothing like the character in question.
 And even if the role was going to go to another actor, fans seem to prefer a more convincing one for the part like Josh Holloway or French actor Gaspard Ulliel.
-The film languished in Development Hell, but eventually was shelved.
+The film languished in Development Hell and eventually was shelved.

 The casting of Henry Zaga as Sunspot and Alice Braga as Cecilia Reyes in The New Mutants has lead to considerable backlash and accusations of whitewashing.
 Although Zaga is from Brazil, Sunspot is Afro-Brazilian, and his origin specifically has him being discriminated against for his African features.
 Likewise, Reyes is Afro-Latina.
 Both Zaga and Braga fall more under Ambiguously Brown (being olive skinned and light enough to appear somewhat white under some shades).
-The reaction to Braga's casting is further fueled by the fact she is replacing the much better-received Rosario Dawson, who had to drop out due to scheduling conflicts with Luke Cage.
+The reaction to Braga's casting is further fueled by the fact she is replacing the much better-received Rosario Dawson, who had to drop out due to scheduling conflicts with Luke Cage (2016).